Jacob-Pickard/Quiz-App/README.md

+Log - 3/4/25
+        [X] Changed the name of the leaderboard to "My scores" as you cant compete against anyone but yourself without backend implementation
+        [X] Add a date and time counter to the leaderboard to show your progression as you finish the quizzes.
+(Just log when the data is input)
+        [X] Added a "Correct questions" tracker that displays when the quiz is complete and on the leaderboard.

 Log - 3/3/25
     [X] Reworked a lot of the file structuring.
 Determined that blogpage.jsx, leaderboard.jsx, and quizpage.jsx are all components that could be used elsewhere so they remained in /components.
 Moved all css files into a /styles folder.
 Also left the questions folder within components.
 Updated all the import statments to adapt to this filestructuring
     [X] Changed the name, title, and .svg of the website to be better than just "PMBOK Quiz app"